mcaldwelva/iSaab/README.md

 # iSaab
-This is a virtual replacement for the factory CD changer on first generation Saab 9-3's and 9-5's.
-All controls should behave as described in the owner's manual, with the following exceptions:
+This module replaces the factory CD changer on the Saab 9-3 OG and 9-5 OG.
+All controls behave as the original, with the following exceptions:
 * RDM does not change tracks when switching to shuffle mode

 * In shuffle mode, the NXT and preset buttons are used to change the display text.
 NXT will rotate through the tags.
-Each preset button will select Track Title, Album Title, Album Artist, Track Artist, Genere, or Year, respectively.
+Each preset button will select: 1) Track Title, 2) Album Title, 3) Album Artist, 4) Track Artist, 5) Genere, or 6) Year, respectively.
 Pressing the same preset again will return the display to normal.

 * The 9-5 intro scan controls have been repurposed for pause and resume